-The national and statewide fiscal crises has resulted in a decline in requests for certain services from component districts for the year ended June 30, 2011.
-Demand for certain Questar III services is anemic, however most services will meet revenue projections for 2011-2012.
-Districts received ARRA funding to bridge their revenue gaps and continue to contract with Questar III for its services.
-However, ARRA funding will cease during the 2011-2012 fiscal year and New York State's continuing fiscal crisis, budget deficit and the new 2% tax cap legislation, will likely have an adverse impact on component districts and Questar III's revenue streams.
-Questar III is continuing to employ cost containment measures in anticipation of cutbacks, but to sustain our current infrastructure we need to expand our revenue base.
+The national and statewide fiscal crises has resulted in districts looking for ways to maximize their declining/limited resources, and Questar III is a vehicle being utilized to achieve this objective in particular with the growth from our statewide services.
+New York State's fiscal crisis, budget deficit and the 2% tax cap legislation, continue to have an adverse impact on component districts and Questar III's revenue streams.
+Questar III is continuing to employ cost containment measures in anticipation of cutbacks, but to sustain our current infrastructure we need to continue to expand our revenue base.